gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 Your browser and other applications do not communicate with the other endpoint, when security checks fail, and the connection or the other endpoint are not considered secure.

+Grover's algorithm threatens cryptographic hash functions and symmetric encryption, but that can be neutralized by doubling the hash and key sizes.

 Shor's algorithm threatens current asymmetric cryptography, like Rivest-Shamir-Adleman (RSA), Diffie-Hellman Ephemeral (DHE), and Elliptic Curve Diffie-Hellman Ephemeral (ECDHE).

-Grover's algorithm threatens cryptographic hash functions and symmetric encryption, but that can be neutralized by doubling the hash and key sizes.
+Scaling progress in increasing the processing capacity of quantum computers increases these threats.

 # Objective